martinbros/9SegCounter/README.md

 Using the I2C bus, the user has full read and write access to the ATTiny 84's 512 byte EEPROM and has full command of the display (displayed number and digit color).

-- Cap the RGB value

 ### Button Interface

 - Pressing a button above a digit increases that digit by 1
 - Pressing a button below a digit decreases that digit by 1
 - The displayed digit is stored as a decimal 2 digit number (0-99)
-- Pressing the buttons above and below a digit changes the color of that digit
+- Pressing the buttons above and below a digit simultaneously changes the color of that digit
-  - Each unique digit color combination corresponds to a unique number saved in non-volatile memory
+  - Each unique two digit color combination corresponds to a unique number saved in non-volatile memory
   - 7 unique colors per "ones" digit x 7 unique colors per "tens" digit = 49 unique values stored in non-volatile memory
   - EEPROM Address location is built by taking the "ones" position color index (0-6) and adding it to the "tens" position color index which has been multipled by 10 (0-6 x 10) [e.g. 00, 02, 03 ...
 07, 10, 11 ...
 17, 20 ...
 27 ...
 77]